joshua-lee-sf/mastermindLI/README.md

 };
 ```

 After setting up the controller, I set up the routes.
-The routes are built the way they are because at any given moment, I wanted users to ONLY be able to look up their own issue and I saved their session token in the local storage so that was easy to look up and I didn't have to deal with any parameters in the URL / URI.
+The routes are built the way they are because at any given moment, I wanted users to ONLY be able to look up their own information and I saved their session token in the local storage so that was easy to look up and I didn't have to deal with any parameters in the URL / URI.
 ```js
 gameRouter.post('/updategamehistory', updateGameHistory);
 gameRouter.get('/mostrecentgame', getMostRecentGame);